docupike/docs/SECURITY.md

 ## About us

-i-doit is maintained by the [synetics GmbH](https://i-doit.com/), located in Düsseldorf/Germany.
+docupike is maintained by the [synetics GmbH](https://www.docupike.com/), located in Düsseldorf/Germany.
 You can contact us in both English and German.

 ## What are security-related issues?

 These are examples for security-related issues:

 -   Vulnerability in one of our public systems, e.g. our websites
--   Vulnerability in one of our software applications, e.g. i-doit
+-   Vulnerability in one of our software applications, e.g. docupike
 -   Disclosure of private information, e.g. user data and secrets

 These issues affect the availability, confidentiality and/or integrity of our systems, software applications and the data we must protect.